AnyonaAI-Insurance-chat/Insurance_Chatbot/README.md

 ```bash
 docker-compose up --build
 ```
-> **Patience!** The first build can take a very long time (15-45 minutes) as it needs to download and install large machine learning libraries.
+> **Patience!** The first build can take a very long time (15-45 minutes) as it needs to download and install large machine learning libraries like PyTorch.
 Subsequent builds will be much faster.

 🛑 **IMPORTANT: Expect a `NotFoundError` on the first run!** This is normal.
 The application will fail to start because the database is empty.
 Proceed to the next step.